andreas-mausch/andreas-mausch.github.io/blog/_posts/2021-08-20-f-the-caret.md

 # Update: vue2-daterange-picker 0.6.3 -> 0.6.8

 Another example: The daterange picker in an application was unintentionally updated.
-I don't know the exact details, but some css changes broke the layout in the browser.
+I haven't checked the exact details, but some css changes broke the layout in the browser.